barryclark/jekyll-now/_posts/2020-11-17-Angel-investing-Part-2.md

 > Photo by Anthony from Pexels

-In the [next article][47] of this series, we will discuss letters I (Innovation, the "What is New" of the business) and D (Distribution & Delivery, the "Where" and "How" of the business).
+In the [next article][47] of this series, we will discuss letters I (Innovation, the "What is New" of the business) and D (Distribution, the "Where" of the business).

 Keep safe!